Donald Gorrie

 Donald Cameron Easterbrook Gorrie OBE (2 April 1933 – 25 August 2012) was a Scottish Liberal Democrat politician.
-He was a Member of the Scottish Parliament (MSP) for the Central Scotland region from 1999 to 2007.
-He also sat in the British House of Commons from 1997 to 2001 as the Member of Parliament (MP) for Edinburgh West.
+He was a Member of the Scottish Parliament (MSP) for the Central Scotland region from 1999 to 2007, and sat in the British House of Commons as the Member of Parliament (MP) for Edinburgh West from 1997 to 2001.

-Personal life
+Early and personal life

 Gorrie was educated at the independent Oundle School and Corpus Christi College, Oxford, where he read classics and modern history.
 A former athlete, he held the Scottish record for the 880 yards in his youth.
 He won the 880 yards and mile run at the 1957 Canadian Track and Field Championships.
 He was married to Astrid and had two sons and a number of grandchildren.

 His son Robert Gorrie was a Liberal Democrat councillor in Haringey, London, 2006–2014 and was Leader of the Opposition 2008–2011.
 He also stood for the Scottish Parliament seat of Airdrie and Shotts in the 2007 Scottish Parliament election.